Defent/DMS_Exile/README.md

 ## Changelog:
+#### September 10, 2015 (8:30 PM CST-America):
+* NEW CONFIG VALUES: ```DMS_GodmodeCrates``` and ```DMS_CrateCase_Sniper```.
+DMS_GodmodeCrates is pretty self-explanatory :P
+* NEW FEATURE FOR "DMS_fnc_FillCrate": You can now define "crate cases" in the config (such as "DMS_CrateCase_Sniper").
+Passing the "crate case" name (such as "Sniper") will make the crate spawn with the exact gear defined in the config.
+Refer to the testmission.sqf (line 80) and "DMS_CrateCase_Sniper" config for an example.
+* Spawned vehicles will now be LOCKED and INVINCIBLE until the mission is completed.
+* Spawned vehicles spawn with 100% fuel.
+* "Fixed" some cases where killing from a mounted gun would reset your money/respect (maybe).
+* Fixed some spelling errors and incorrect names in some of the mission messages/markers.
+* Fixed DMS_fnc_FindSafePos for Bornholm.
+If you have any issues with custom maps, please let us know.
+* Fixed backpack spawning on the ground behind an AI unit that was supposed to get a launcher.

 #### September 10, 2015 (6:00 PM CST-America):
 * NEW CONFIG VALUES: ```DMS_MarkerPosRandomization```, ```DMS_MarkerPosRandomRadius```, and ```DMS_RandomMarkerBrush```
 * With the above configs, you can randomize the marker positions in a random position around the actual mission center.